jenciso/notes/OPENSHIFT_INSTALL_v3.10.md

 To modify the template

-Copying key:
+Copying key to host template (ip addr = 10.64.13.9)

 	ssh-copy-id 10.64.13.9

-COMMAND TO MODIFY THE TEMPLATE
+Create one host inventory

+To do for each host (lb, master and nodes) changing IPADDR and hostname:

 	ansible -m lineinfile -a "dest=/etc/sysconfig/network-scripts/ifcfg-eth0 regexp=^IPADDR\= line='IPADDR=10.64.13.131'" template
 	ansible -m copy -a "content='dcbvm090lb211.e-unicred.com.br\n' dest=/etc/hostname" template

 ## INSTALL PREREQ  - ALL HOSTS

-On host deployment (Bastion)
+From the host deployment (Bastion), create one directory

-Create another inventory

-`/etc/ansible/inventory/inventory-preinstall`
+        mkdir /etc/ansible/inventory

-With the following content:
+and create another inventory file `/etc/ansible/inventory/inventory-preinstall`with the following content:

 ```
 [lb]